Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: Asymptotic Analysis

-Establishing the error bound for the NNR estimator requires analyzing the Hessian of the loss function.
-As in nonlinear models with a fixed number of parameters, we want the loss function to have a positive definite Hessian, or equivalently, exhibit strong convexity.
-However, in the context of problem~\eqref{eq:nnr_difinition_formal}, it is not possible for the Hessian matrix to be positive definite, as the number of parameters increases with $N, T\rightarrow \infty$ and exceeds the number of observations.
-Nonetheless, researchers can impose an RSC condition that guarantees strong convexity within a restricted subspace where the parameter space is approximately low-rank.
-This motivates the adoption of RSC as a key assumption for addressing the high-dimensional nature of our estimator.
+We now turn to a key condition for establishing the consistency of our NNR estimator, the restricted strong convexity (RSC) condition.\footnote{Originally introduced by \citet{negahban2012unified}, the RSC condition (in its various forms) has been widely applied in problems involving estimation of low-rank matrices, including matrix completion \citep{negahban2012restricted}, reduced-rank regression \citep{rohde2011estimation}, latent community detection \citep{ma2022detecting}, and econometric analysis of panel models with interactive unobserved heterogeneity \citep{moon2018nuclear, chernozhukov2019inference}.} As in models with a fixed number of parameters, establishing error bounds for NNR estimators requires analyzing the Hessian of the objective function $\mc{L}(\beta, \Theta)$ and demonstrating that it is positive definite, implying that the objective function is strongly convex.
+However, in the context of problem~\eqref{eq:nnr_definition}, it is not possible for the Hessian matrix to be positive definite, as the number of parameters grows with $N$ and $T$ and exceeds the number of observations.
+Nonetheless, thanks to the nuclear norm penalty in \eqref{eq:nnr_definition}, it is sufficient to require $\mc{L}(\beta, \Theta)$ to be strictly convex only over a restricted part of the parameter space in which $\Theta$ is approximately low-rank.